-- tend to be characterized by positive feedback, such that the synoptic pattern favorable - 2 for strong convection is repeated.
-As a result, consecutive model runs can exhibit - 3 drastic differences from week-two and beyond.
+indicative of periods of favorable environmental conditions for severe weather on a synoptic time scale.
+These regimes tend to be characterized by positive feedback, such that the synoptic pattern favorable for strong convection is repeated.
+As a result, consecutive model runs can exhibit drastic differences from week 2 and beyond.

-- 5 Despite the run-to-run variability, signals in the extended range can be extracted by - 6 integrating the SCP >= 1 grid counts across all forecast runs.
-This approach reveals - 7 long vertical spikes on the chart where past runs of the CFSv2 produced greater - 8 coverage of SCP >= 1 for the same day.
-This visualization method serves as a - 9 supplement to the Chiclet Chart by highlighting days at extended lead times that require - attention in future forecast runs.
-Following the implementation of these real-time - products, the use of the visualization methods presented here will be expanded to - 12 include different forecast models and forecast variables.
+Despite the run-to-run variability, signals in the extended range can be extracted by integrating the SCP \geq 1 grid counts across all forecast runs.
+This approach reveals long vertical spikes on the chart, where past runs of the CFSv2 produced greater coverage of SCP \geq 1 for the same day.
+This visualization method serves as a supplement to the Chiclet Chart by highlighting days at extended lead times that require attention in future forecast runs.
+Following the implementation of these real-time products, the use of the visualization methods presented here will be expanded to include different forecast models and forecast variables.